ErmiasBahru/ErmiasBahru/README.md

 ## I'm Ermias Bahru

 Self-taught software developer with a passion for problem-solving and security.
 When I'm not coding, you can find me delving into the world of security research and solving CTF challenges.
+I'm also an avid reader of technology-related articles, particularly those that focus on Linux, Python and React.

 Let's work together to build something great and learn something new!

 <img src="https://komarev.com/ghpvc/?username=ErmiasBahru&style=flat-square&color=blue" alt="profile view">

+---

 **Expand to view**
 <details>